scott-sihui-wang/Federated-Learning-on-GCP/README.md

 This is the course project for CMPT 756: `Distributed and Cloud Systems`.
 In this project, I implemented and evaluated some of `synchronous` and `asynchronous` `gradient aggregation algorithms` on a small cluster of computers deployed on `Google Cloud Platform` (GCP).

+I also discussed how `clients' partial participation`, `reduced level of synchronization`, and `the presence of stragglers` might impact `communication efficiency` and `model accuracy` of `federated learning` algorithms.

 ### 1.2 Tasks